 Step 3b.
 The UAV responds to AMF with a UAS ID response containing CAA-level UAV ID and optionally USS routing information (if routing information is not part of CAA-level UAV ID).

 Step 3c.
 Based on the USS routing Information, the AMF sends a UAS Authentication request message (i.e., over a service-based interface) to the UFES.
 The GPSI can be used for external identification of UAV.
 The routing to a UFES and USS/UTM and external ID usage need to be aligned with SA2 agreements.

+NOTE 2: The new 3GPP UAS Network Function specified in SA2 TR 23.754 conclusion is referred as UFES in this solution.
+The actual naming for the new 3GPP UAS Network Function which handles the UAS related operational message exchange between 5GS/EPS and USS/UTM can be defined during the normative phase.

 Step 3d.
 The UFES forwards the received UAS authentication request message to the appropriate USS/UTM.